PavelIgnatev/GitLube/repo/docs/basic/troubleshooting/types.md

     classNameDark?: string; // A className to set "dark mode".
 Default = "dark-mode". classNameLight?: string; // A className to set "light mode".
 Default = "light-mode". element?: HTMLElement; // The element to apply the className.
-Default = `document.body` onChange?: (val?: boolean) => void; // Override the default className handler with a custom callback. storageKey?: string; // Specify the `localStorage` key.
+Default = `document.body` onChange?: (val?: boolean) => void; // Overide the default className handler with a custom callback. storageKey?: string; // Specify the `localStorage` key.
 Default = "darkMode".
 Set to `null` to disable persistent storage. storageProvider?: WindowLocalStorage; // A storage provider.
 Default = `localStorage`. global?: Window; // The global object.
 Default = `window`.